eschweitzer78/gps-design-systems-lwc/sfGpsDsCaOn/docs/DEBUG_GUIDE.md

 # Ontario Design System - Debug and Tracing Guide

-This guide explains how to enable debugging, use the logging utilities, and troubleshoot Ontario Design System LWC components.
+This guide explains how to enable debugging, use the logging utilities, and trace execution in Ontario Design System LWC components.

+> **Related Guide:** For solutions to common issues and error codes, see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md).

 ---